FAANG Reviews Exploration (Facebook, Amazon, Apple..)

 In here, I am going to focus on the word cloud for Netflix.

 Some big words in Pros are culture, freedom, benefits, and team.
 This indicates that Netflix is perceived as a new tech company and people like its cultural value.
 In contrast, there are many more words in the Cons section.
 Words like fear, managers, cultures, performance, and growth have high appearance frequency.
 Word cultures showed on both the Pros and the Cons section.
 This again has proved that the cultural value is strongly polarized in Netflix.

 Map data shows where the review is coming from geographically.

 User is able to choose the specific company he/she wants to review.

-Most of Amazon rereview is from Seatle and most of Google review is from California.
+Most Amazon reviews are from Seattle, and most of Google reviews are from California.
 Surprisingly, not many reviews are from New York.
 Finally, most reviews are from the United States.

 This Shiny application provides an overview review of FAANG.
 Users are able to see the positive and negative side of each company.
 Although the reviews still contain bias, such as if the reviews are responded by a former or current employee.
 Is the review anonymous?
 How can we obtain an accurate unbiased review?
 Is there a better way to analyze and show the text portion of the reviews?

 - Dive into more detail on review by the former, current employee, and by the anonymous response.

 - Determine if there is a bias between different response.
 If yes, what is it? and how can we tell the trend on these reviews since the online review is just a review on another perspective?

 - Use sentiment analysis on text review.
 Indicate positive and negative reviews.